 The tips in the first two posts are useful to any remote and distributed team, but they don’t cover the unique issues a geographically distributed team faces.
 In this post, I’ll turn the knob up to 11 and focus on teams where members work in multiple time-zones based on my own experience.

 I joined GitHub in 2011 and worked there just shy of seven years.
 GitHub is famous for being a remote friendly company.
 At the time I joined, it was around 60 to 70% remote.
 It was also a time when GitHub didn’t have managers.
-It was like the wild west.
+It was like the Wild West.

-My team at the time was small team (three engineers and one designer).
+My team at the time was a small team (three engineers and one designer).
 Three of the four of us worked from GitHub headquarters (HQ 2.0 as we referred to it).

 As GitHub grew, it struggled with several big challenges.
 For example, one challenge was it did not ship as fast as it wanted.
 To address these challenges GitHub added management.
 At the time, there were several hundred fiercely independent employees, many of whom were attracted by the managerless workstyle.
 You sprinkle in management all of a sudden and, well, it initially went about as well as you might expect.
 But that’s a story for another time.